 The leaner the meat, the more healthy ground turkey recipes you can make!
 At the same time, you will need to be more mindful of the ground turkey taste.
 A pound of ground turkey that has 99% lean protein won’t have as much flavor as the fattier alternatives.
 Seasoning your turkey meat will improve the taste and make for more delicious, low-fat, and easy ground turkey recipes!

 Another key difference is that ground turkey can be trickier to cook, so you need to give it enough time to reach a higher internal temperature.
-Raw ground turkey should get to 170-175 degrees F when done cooking.
+Raw ground turkey should get to 170-175 degrees F.

-If you can’t use a stove to cook your ground turkey breast, then your best bet is to use the oven.
+If you can’t use a stove to cook your ground turkey, then your best bet is to use the oven.
 You will need to buy 92% to 96% of lean turkey meat to have an adequate fat-to-lean meat ratio to keep the meat from being too greasy or dry.

-Use cookware made of cast iron, stainless steel, or aluminum for your meat.
+Use cast iron, stainless steel, or aluminum cookware for your meat.
 These materials distribute heat evenly because they are excellent heat conductors.

 Use a pan no bigger than your dish size to cook the meat evenly.
 A large pan or baking sheet with too much empty space will allow the water inside the ground turkey to evaporate quickly.
 As a result, you’ll end up with scorched meat.